Pain Solutions for Pianists

 It’s the reason I can still perform and teach comfortably.

-Identification of likely strain points and movement problems
+• Identification of likely setup and movement problems

 I love helping pianists play comfortably again.